Mechanical squeezing via unstable dynamics in a microcavity

 In summary, we have shown how a dynamical multimode instability in a linear optomechanical system can be used to rapidly generate strong mechanical squeezing.
 The instability can be exploited by operating the optomechanical system in the far red-detuned and ultrastrong coupling regime.
-Our results show that it is worth exploring the different types of dynamical instabilities encountered in a multimode system~\cite{Kustura2019}.
+Our results show that it is worth exploring the different types of dynamical instabilities encountered in a multimode system~\cite{Kustura2019} (e.g. three-mode dynamical instabilities might be used to generate two-mode entanglement via their separate coupling to a third mediating mode).
 While our results are in principle applicable to any optomechanical system, we have focused on an optically levitated nanoparticle coupled to a high-finesse optical cavity via coherent scattering.
 The combination of the recent achievement of free-space quantum control of nanoparticles~\cite{Magrini2021,Tebbenjohanns2021} with a properly designed microcavity opens a direct pathway towards strong mechanical quantum squeezing induced by multimode instabilities.
 In this sense, our article provides a new use of optical cavities in the field of levitodynamics~\cite{GonzalezBallestero2021}, beyond passive cooling or mediating coupling between different particles~\cite{Rudolph2020,Brandao2021}: a microcavity is a great mechanical quantum squeezer.

 We acknowledge valuable discussions with Uro\v{s} Deli\'{c}.
-This research was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. [863132] (IQLev).
+This research was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. [863132] (IQLev) and by the Q-Xtreme project of the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement 951234).

 \onecolumngrid